nolet7/helm/README.md

-# Helm Values Repository
+# Linkerd Helm Configuration

-This repository contains environment-specific Helm values used by ArgoCD to deploy Linkerd.
+This repository holds the Helm chart and environment-specific values for Linkerd.

-## Structure
+### Structure
-values/
-├── values-dev.yaml
-├── values-stage.yaml
-└── values-prod.yaml

-Vault paths used for mTLS:
-- `linkerd/dev`
-- `linkerd/stage`
-- `linkerd/prod`

-Each contains `ca_crt`, `issuer_crt`, and `issuer_key`.
+templates/ → base chart templates (namespace, cert secrets) values/ → environment-specific values files (dev, stage, prod)

+Each environment value file defines its own trust anchor and issuer certs.

+Helm chart can be referenced by ArgoCD Applications in your linkerd-test GitOps repo.